kozydot/Korrent/README.md

 ## License

-This project is open source.
-Please check individual component licenses:
-- Korrent GUI: MIT License
-- TorrentApi: Check TorrentApi repository for license details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.